AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 We have created a [shared Google Drive - LAP_MMBT](https://drive.google.com/drive/folders/1gwgx4ZApTKz5fN6SG9YkiVjVCZ0WNGeH?usp=sharing) for this project where all the scripts, data, and Jupyter/Colab Notebooks in this repo have been uploaded.
-You can simply test our codes there.
+Simply download this drive and re-upload to your own Google Drive for testing. (i.e. you can only _view_ files in this Drive and comment, but you cannot edit them.)

+**IMPORTANT:** If you choose to test our project this way, please be aware that you may still need to update the path to the 'LAP' directory to reflect its location in your 'MyDrive'.
+Your `pwd` should always be the 'LAP' directory for the codes to work as intended.

-Caveats: we reserve the ability to modify this Drive from time to time; particularly to manage storage.
-We may delete or write over files in this shared Drive without notice and access is provided for your convenience.
+Caveats:We reserve the ability to modify this Drive from time to time; particularly to manage storage.
+We may delete or write over files in this shared Drive without notice and access is only provided for your convenience.

 ### Notebooks

 The notebooks in this directory contain the code to run the experiments.
 Please see each individual notebook for